drwiner/claude-code-session-manager/README.md

-# Claude Session Browser
+# Local AI Session Manager

-A local Next.js app for browsing, searching, and managing your Claude Code (and Codex) sessions.
-It indexes the JSONL transcripts that Claude Code writes to `~/.claude/projects` and exposes them through a fast, searchable web UI.
+A local Next.js app for browsing, searching, and managing your local AI coding sessions across multiple agents (Claude Code, Codex, and more).
+It indexes the JSONL transcripts each agent writes under your home directory and exposes them through a fast, searchable web UI.

 ## What it does